 Your weaknesses are the challenges you must override in order to grow.
 The process of overcoming a weakness is one of the most powerful tools that contribute to greater personal development.
 Therefore, keep in mind that every frailty that you experience is just another chance for you to transform it into a strength.

 When answering the question “What is your greatest weakness?” during an interview, you should pay attention to these 3 common mistakes:

 For example, perfectionism might turn out to be a productive and efficient trait for a future employee.
 Transforming it in a negative trait will sound like this: “I am too much of a perfectionist”.
 It’s a good trick to play in order to dodge the real answer, but be careful when using it as your employer might see right through it.

 Some people will say that they can’t think about any weaknesses.
 Not answering this question will only make you look like you are hiding something or that you haven’t taken the time to prepare for the interview.
 Even though you may not be prepared, identifying one of your weak spots isn’t rocket science.
 Just think about your last mistake and you will immediately remember something you’re not that good at.

 One of the worst mistakes a candidate can make is confessing to a weakness that will obstruct his ability to excel in the role.
 For example, telling the employer that your biggest flaw is related to your ability to be punctual when it comes to working hours, well…this might not be such a good idea.

 Your disadvantage will then be that you are too honest.
 So, before opening your mouth and disclosing one of your weak spots, think about the consequences.

-About author: Olivia is an incurable optimist who always sees the glass as half-full.
-She likes nature, knows how to enjoy silence and keen on writing for different websites as well as for AussieWritings.com Meet her on Facebook and Twitter.
+About the Author: Olivia Ryan is an incurable optimist who always sees the glass as half-full.
+She likes nature, knows how to enjoy silence and is keen on writing for different websites as well as for AussieWritings.com Meet her on Facebook and Twitter.